Rudraksh2003/One2N-SRE-Bootcamp/README.md

-# Student-CURD-rest-api-app
+# Student-CRUD-rest-api-app

-Welcome to the **Student-CURD-rest-api-app** repository!
+Welcome to the **Student-CRUD-rest-api-app** repository!
 This project provides an infrastructure-as-code approach to managing, deploying, and scaling the `student-api` application using Kubernetes and Helm.

 ## Table of Contents